khalil-badal/2023-Spotify-Data-Analysis/README.md

 ```
 ![image](https://github.com/user-attachments/assets/19a9d63d-4ddb-4a29-bdb0-c645dc34b62e)

-From the table above, we can conclude that most of the tracks in the dataframe are songs from the 2020 onwards.
+From the graph above, we can conclude that most of the tracks in the dataframe are songs from the 2020 onwards.

 - Does the number of tracks released per month follow any noticeable patterns?
 Which month sees the most releases?